-Directions: Take bus 975 to Lim Chu Kang Ter, then walk to the very end of the road.
+Directions: Take bus 975 to Lim Chu Kang Terrace, then walk to the very end of the road.

 2. Gillman Barracks

-This secret hipster hangout is home to art galleries.
-Appreciate art exhibitions and take your next Instagram picture in this little explored part of Singapore.
+This hipster hangout is home to art galleries.
+Appreciate art exhibitions and take your next Instagram picture in this less-explored part of Singapore.